cerndb/spark-dashboard/charts_v2/README.md

 ## Notes

-- Grafana is exposed on port `3000`.
+- Grafana is exposed on port `3000` using HTTP by default, or HTTPS when `grafana.https.enabled=true`.
 - Spark metrics are ingested on port `2003` using Graphite protocol.
 - VictoriaMetrics listens on port `8428` inside the pod.
 - With `service.type=LoadBalancer`, port `8428` is not exposed by default; set `service.victoriametrics.exposeOnLoadBalancer=true` only when needed.